-Qatar Airways is now offering an 'unbundled' business class fare without lounge access or advance seat selection, but at a reduced price, as part of an overhaul to its fare structure.
+Qatar Airways is offering a new 'unbundled' business class fare without lounge access or advance seat selection, but at a reduced price, as part of an overhaul to its fare structure.

-Marketed as Business Class Classic, the fare sits below the new Business Class Comfort and Business Class Elite categories.
+Marketed as Business Class Lite, the fare sits below the Business Class Classic, Comfort and Elite categories.

 - What are Qatar Airways' unbundled business class fares?

-- What do Qatar Airways' Business Class Classic fares include?
+- What do Qatar Airways' Business Class Lite fares include?

-- What isn't included with Qatar Airways' Business Class Classic fares?
+- What isn't included with Qatar Airways' Business Class Lite fares?

-- What does a Qatar Airways Business Class Classic fare cost?
+- What does a Qatar Airways Business Class Lite fare cost?

-- Lounge access on Qatar Airways' Business Class Classic fares
+- Lounge access on Qatar Airways' Business Class Lite fares

-- Seat selection on Qatar Airways' Business Class Classic fares
+- Seat selection on Qatar Airways' Business Class Lite, Classic fares

 - Getting a refund on Qatar Airways' new business class fares